 Follow it up with our Step Up series, which includes a real-time demo and our top tips for applying memory palaces effectively.
+This article summarizes our argument in favor of using memory palaces (sparingly) during learning.

 In this video, Alex introduces the memory palace and how it enhances our recall of information.